Visibility

 Your sales team spends the first half of every conversation establishing credibility

-You're losing deals to competitors buyers already know
+You're constantly losing deals to better-known competitors

 When a less capable competitor wins because the buyer was already familiar with them, that familiarity did sales work that you missed out on.
 Getting into a sales process against a brand the buyer already trusts is an uphill battle.